 - a.
 Advanced Lecture Courses: At least one lecture course in four of the five areas above.
 Students in the Biology Secondary Teacher Education Program must take a course in each of the five areas. - b.
-Advanced Laboratory Courses: Two advanced laboratory courses chosen from any two of the six areas above. (see Note 3) - c.
-Study in Depth: A second lecture course in one of the five areas of inquiry or any 400-level BIO course for majors or SCI 454 (for students enrolled in the Biology Secondary Teacher Education Program) or SCI 554 (for students enrolled in the BS/MAT program in Biology).
+Advanced Laboratory Courses: Two advanced laboratory courses chosen from any two of the six areas above. - c.
+Study in Depth: A second lecture course in one of the five areas of inquiry or any 400-level BIO course for majors or SCI 454 (for students enrolled in the Biology Secondary Teacher Education Program).
 NOTE: BIO 318 can be used as a second course for any lecture area. - d.
-Biology Electives: Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 4)

-2. Biomedical Engineering Specialization
+Biology Electives: Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 3) - 2.
+Biomedical Engineering Specialization

 Unlike other specializations, this one requires MAT 127 Calculus C, but not AMS 110.
-Students who complete this specialization will automatically receive a Bioengineering minor (BNG).
+Students who complete this specialization will automatically receive a Biomedical Engineering minor (BNG).

-a.
-Lecture/Laboratory Courses - Requirement:
+$a.\ Lecture/Laboratory\ Courses\ \hbox{-}\ Requirement:$